 The authority to review and approve courses for inclusion in the General Education Master Course List belongs to the General Education Governing Committee (GEGC), with subsequent review by the Curriculum and Educational Policies Council (CEPC).
 The GE Program as a whole will be assessed by the General Education Evaluation Committee (GEEC).
-The GEEC will notify the GEGC of all decisions and reports to the PARC.
+The GEEC will notify the GEGC of all decisions and reports to the IPAC.
 Membership and duties of the GEGC and GEEC shall be specified in a charge by the Academic Senate.

-- 8.1 Review of GE Courses - 8.1.1 Departments with courses undergoing review have the burden of proof that the requirements of the Area or Subarea, of the other expectations of the program level (Foundation, Explorations, Upper-Division), and of the course's contribution to the overall GE Program have been met. - 8.1.2 Once a course has been approved for GE credit by the GEGC, it will be reviewed periodically by the GEEC.
+8.1 Review of GE Courses

+Departments with courses undergoing review have the burden of proof that the requirements of the Subject Area, of the other expectations of the program level (Foundation, Explorations, Upper-Division), and of the course's contribution to the overall GE Program have been met.
+If GEGC at large denies a request for certification, the proponent must wait no less than two semesters to resubmit a request for the same subarea for the same course.
+For example, if a lower-division course is denied certification for Area 4C during Fall, the proponent may not resubmit the same course for certification for Area 4C again before the next Fall semester.

+8.2 Once a course has been approved for GE credit by the GEGC, it will be reviewed periodically by the GEEC.
 The standard period between reviews is five years.
 Courses approved for GE that have not been offered within a five-year period shall have GE status removed.
 Any course that undergoes substantial change requires appropriate reevaluation to remain on the list of approved courses.
-A request for inclusion in an additional GE Area or Subarea for a course already on the list of approved courses approved for GE requirements requires a review and evaluation of the course for all prior as well as requested GE Areas or Subareas by the GEGC.
+A request for inclusion in an additional GE Subject Area for a course already on the list of approved course for all prior as well as requested GE Subject Areas by the GEGC.